 2.4.1 Influencing Styles

 Architectural details should reflect traditional qualities and characteristics found in established communities within the Town of East Gwillimbury, and include Georgian and Ontario Country Traditional.
-Other stylistic influences such as Transitional Architecture, will be considered on design merit basis.
+Other stylistic influences will be considered on design merit basis.